Brothers of the Sacred Heart: Early years

+Last illness and death of Brother Polycarp:

+Brother Polycarp's health was in great danger in the year 1843 when, on his return to Paradis, he felt so ill that he asked to have the last sacraments administered.
+Surprisingly regained his health, he wrote a letter of thanks to the confreres.

+Frequent illnesses, the enormous work of organizing and directing the Congregation, the incessant visits to the houses... so much so that he himself sensed the approaching end of his earthly career.

+Brother Polycarp died on January 9, 1859, at the age of 57.
+He had led the congregation for 17 years.

+Brother Polycarp was buried in a corner of the Paradis orchard, where the cemetery was located.
+He remained there until 1927, when his mortal remains were exhumed and canonically recognized.

 Current status

 As of 2010, there are some 1,200 Brothers of the Sacred Heart serving in 32 countries.
 They have institutions throughout Europe and Africa, and in both North America and South America, as well as in the Philippines and Madagascar in the Pacific Ocean.

 The address of the General Motherhouse of the Congregation is: Piazza del Sacro Cuore, No. 3, 00151 Rome, Italy.